In a sentence, I’d say I am a customer-oriented DevOps engineer with deep infrastructure knowledge.

 I strive for a more perfect internet and a more perfect world, and I’m motivated to cultivate empathy, grace, good faith, and kindness in tech.

-My skills are: SQL, bash & Python scripting, Debian & Fedora based Linux, Ansible, Docker, Kubernetes, cloud orchestration, task scheduling, LDAP/AD, SDLC, Agile methodology (both kanban & scrum), technical writing, ticketing systems, version control, deploying, supporting, and building RESTful APIs, continuous integration, continuous deployment, continuous monitoring (esp. with New Relic APM and Infrastructure), AWS ECS, EBS, EC2, S3, AuroraDB/RDS, CloudWatch, etc., process re-engineering, Nginx/Apache, React, Node.js, Express.js, networking, and infrastructure as code.
+My skills are: SQL, bash & Python scripting, Rust, Debian & Fedora based Linux, Terraform/Ansible, Docker, Kubernetes, cloud orchestration, task scheduling, LDAP/AD, SDLC, Agile methodology (both kanban & scrum), technical writing, ticketing systems, version control, deploying, supporting, and building RESTful APIs, CI/CD (Drone CI, CodeBuild, etc) , continuous monitoring (esp. with New Relic APM and Infrastructure), AWS ECS, EBS, EC2, S3, AuroraDB/RDS, CloudWatch, etc., process re-engineering, Nginx/Apache, Node.js, Express.js, and networking.

-I am currently the lead (and sole!)
-DevOps & support engineer and system administrator for ChamberDS in Portland, OR, a SaaS mobile app incubator driven to empower clients to truly add value and make an impact in someone else's life.
-I am building out the infrastructure and support side of the business, automating, architecting, rearchitecting, and implementing a wide range of solutions.
+I was formerly the lead (and sole!)
+DevOps & support engineer and system administrator for ChamberDS in Portland, OR, from Feb 2020 to Dec 2020, a SaaS mobile app incubator driven to empower clients to truly add value and make an impact in someone else’s life.
+I was building out the infrastructure and support side of the business, automating, architecting, rearchitecting, and implementing a wide range of solutions.
 Specifically, I have been the infrastructure architect for a new client, building out a highly scalable, continuously integrated, enterprise-grade architecture to serve both web and mobile clients, with an autoscaling API cluster; automating existing support solutions for all of our current clients to greatly reduce MTTR and increase client communication; and re-architecting existing infrastructure to better meet an world-class, enterprise standard, in addition to the day-to-day support and infrastructure operations of the company.

 At Chrome River, I first supported higher-education clients using the EXPENSE product, and enabled excellent customer experience by applying end-to-end product knowledge to customer solutions.
 I was the SME for mobile apps and email flows.
 Later I was selected for movement to INVOICE product, a high case-load, more specialized area, where I was once again the SME for emails.